Podcast Marketing: A Guide for Online Course Creators

 You can have it span several shows, each time building anticipation, and engagement.

 It’s a simple form of podcast marketing that can produce huge results.
-The trick once again — as often is the case — is to stand out from the crowd.
+The trick once again is to stand out from the crowd.
 Be different.
 Give your audience something valuable.
 Be creative with how you share it, and how you incentivize your audience to do the same.

 A single giveaway can take on a life of its own and power your podcast marketing for weeks.